 - Swimming and water aerobics– cools you off and takes the weight off.

-- Stationary bike – great for when your centre of gravity is being tested/
+- Stationery bike – great for when your centre of gravity is being tested.

 - Indoors – Air-con room, need I say more?